-This pass-thru scholarship fund was transferred from Lebanon R-III School District to LAF in April of 2018.
-This scholarship is awarded by the CBCO when LHS student organizations sponsor a minimum of two blood drives during the school year.
-Cook Courtesy Award

 This pass-thru scholarship fund was transferred from Lebanon R-III School District to LAF in May of 2018.

 Each year, two 8th graders at Lebanon Middle School are awarded the Darrell M. Cook Courtesy Award ranging from \$250 to \$500 at the Annual Raymona Betherum Boswell Assembly.
 LMS faculty members select the recipients who demonstrate respect, kindness, and sympathy toward others.
 The scholarship award is held by Lebanon Area Foundation until it can be presented to the recipients at the Annual Scholarship Award Ceremony their senior year.
-COPE, Inc. Fund